github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 {% note %}

+**Notes:**

-**Note:** A supported color model cannot have any leading or trailing spaces within the backticks.
+- A supported color model cannot have any leading or trailing spaces within the backticks.
+- The visualization of the color is only supported in issues, pull requests, and discussions.

 {% endnote %}